Preventing falls in babies (0 to 12 months)

 Do not use a baby walker.
 Using a baby walker can put your baby at greater risk of head injuries from falling over or falling down the stairs.
 Baby walkers allow a child to reach higher than normal.
 This means they could grab dangerous objects like kettles and medicines.
 Their risk of burns, scalds and poisoning increases.

 Activity centres that don't move or play pens are safer.
 Babies should only use them for short periods of time and always under supervision.
 A baby should spend time on the floor.
 They should roll, crawl and pull themselves up.
-This to support their motor development.
+This supports their motor development.
 You should watch them at all times.

 Reduce hazards around the outside of your home.
 Check that any walls are safe.